 Sébastien Jodoin, Principal Investigator.
 “The Transnational Legal Process for REDD+ and Indigenous and Community Rights” – $220,000 – Trudeau Foundation Doctoral Scholarship and Post-Doctoral Dissemination Grant (2011-2015).

-This axis focuses on the intersections between various public and private rights (including human rights, participatory rights, property rights, and resource rights) and the governance of sustainability.
+This research axis focuses on the intersections between various public and private rights (including human rights, participatory rights, property rights, and resource rights) and the governance of sustainability.
 A current line of inquiry considers the role that human rights principles and obligations can play in shaping the design and implementation of mechanisms, measures, and initiatives and in the fields of climate change and forest governance.
 Another line of inquiry investigates the socio-legal processes through which climate activists, lawyers, and policy-makers have invoked human rights norms and arguments to raise awareness of the adverse consequences of climate change in the lives of affected individuals and to spur public and private actors to take meaningful action to reduce their carbon emissions.

 Sébastien Jodoin, Principal Investigator.
-“Rights in a Changing Climate: Understanding the Role of Human Rights Norms in Transnational Climate Advocacy” – $74,862 - SSHRC Insight Development Grant (2015-2017).
+“Rights in a Changing Climate: Understanding the Role of Human Rights Norms in Transnational Climate Advocacy” – $74,862 - SSHRC Insight Development Grant (2015-2018).

-Canadian climate policy
+Canadian climate Law & Policy

 Catherine Potvin...
 Sébastien Jodoin... et al. “Stimulating a Canadian Narrative for Climate,” (2017) 2 Facets 131-149 (link to article on journal's website).

 Catherine Potvin ...
 Sébastien Jodoin... et al., “Acting on Climate Change: Solutions from 60 Canadian Scholars,” (2015) 6(1) Journal of Environmental Investing (link to article on journal's website).